Annual Assembly Programme

 Dr James Richardson has been Director of Analysis at the Climate Change Committee since July 2023.
 Previously he shaped the UK's infrastructure policy as Chief Economist at the National Infrastructure Commission, where he led on production of the UK’s first National Infrastructure Assessment, an in-depth assessment of the UK’s major infrastructure needs on a 30-year projection.
 He led net zero related work for the Commission’s second National Infrastructure Assessment, published in October 2023.
 Prior to this, James was Director, Fiscal and Deputy Chief Economic Adviser at HM Treasury from July 2012 to March 2016 and Director, Public Spending and Chief Microeconomist at HM Treasury from September 2008 to July 2012.

-Panel Sessions: Topics Announced
+Panel Sessions Topics

 The Annual Assembly brings together leading voices from across the offshore renewable energy sector, combining cutting-edge research updates with interactive discussion on the sector's most pressing challenges.
 Through expert led panels and in-depth conversations, we’ll explore the critical issues shaping the sector and paving the way to 2050 and unlocking the full potential of offshore renewable energy.